 This is a collaborative post or advertisement.

+As a parent you can bond with children of all ages through play.
 One of the best moments as a parent is those sweet times when you feel a connection – like your heart will just burst from love.
 However, modern pressures of work, screen time and busy schedules can make it hard to prioritise quality family time.

 The great thing about finding time to bond as a family is that you don’t need to head out on expensive outings and grand adventures.
 All you need is an hour or two to get off your devices and have fun together!